ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ### **Enable Logging**
-Logging and application insights is very important for deployment as it provides additinal information beyond error massgaes, which can help in troubleshooting API calls to the endpoint.
+Logging and application insights is very important for deployment as it provides additinal information beyond error messages, which can help in troubleshooting API calls to the endpoint.
 To enable application insights, it can be performed at deploy time with a check-box, however, it is useful to be able to run a code that will enable it for us.
 The [```logs.py```](logs.py) was used to enable the application insights.
 The following screenshots shows the output after runing logs.py the application insights on ML studio is enabled.
 ![diagram](img/logs.py_output_1.png)
 ![diagram](img/logs.py_output_2.png)
 ![diagram](img/enabled_application_insights.png)